Romani language: Class I

 Valency markers are affixed to the verb root either to increase or decrease valency.
 There is dialectal variation as to which markers are most used; common valency-increasing markers are -av-, -ar-, and -ker, and common valency-decreasing markers are -jov- and -áv-.
 These may also be used to derive verbs from nouns and adjectives.

+Romani makes use of valency-changing morphology which increases or decreases the valency of its verbs.